SQL QUERIES TUTORIAL

 TRUNCATE TABLE table_name;

-command is used to rename an existing database object, such as a table.
-This command is useful when you want to change the name of an object without altering its structure or data.
+To rename an existing database object such as table, we use RENAME command.
+Additionally, it is useful when you want to change the name of an object without altering its structure or data.

 ALTER TABLE table_name RENAME COLUMN old_name TO new_name;